-The California Bar will offer one (1) self-study MCLE credit in elimination of bias for a small fee for California Attorneys interested in answering a set of True/False questions.
-Simply log onto the website www.calbar.org/self-study.
+The California Bar will offer one (1) self-study MCLE credit in Recognition and Elimination of Bias in the Legal Profession and Society for a small fee for California Attorneys interested in answering a set of True/False questions.
+Simply log onto the website cla.inreachce.com.

-The views expressed in this article are personal to the authors and do not necessarily reflect the views of the authors' firms, the State Bar of California, or any colleagues, organization, or client.
+The views expressed in this article are personal to the authors and do not necessarily represent or reflect the views of the authors' firm, the Executive Committee of the Intellectual Property Law Section, the California Lawyers Association, or any colleagues, organization, or client.

-© 2012 Chris Chambers Goodman and Jason Far-hadian.
+© 2019 F. Jason Far-hadian and Chris Chambers Goodman.